EuroCRIS/CASRAI-Dictionairies/Objects/Conference Paper.md

 ## Short definition
 Papers written alone or collaboratively, presented at an academic conference, and published in the proceedings (not in scholarly journals).
 ## Fields
-(following a description of Conference Paper in the [Outputs - Conference](../Templates/Outputs%20-%20Conference.md) template):
 [Paper Title](../Object-Fields/Conference%20Paper/Paper%20Title.md),
 [Conference Name](../Object-Fields/Conference%20Paper/Conference%20Name.md),
 [Competitive?](../Object-Fields/Conference%20Paper/Competitive.md),